Student Affairs Officer

 Brad is an Academic Advisor for the Honors Program and has 15 years of experience in Student Services.
 Prior to beginning work in Honors at UK in fall 2012 he worked for San Diego State University, University of California Irvine, and other institutions as well.
 He earned his Bachelor's Degree in Sociology from the University of California San Diego in 1998, and his Master’s Degree in Organizational Management from the University of Phoenix in 2002.
 He is currently completing a PhD degree in Higher Education Studies at UK with research interests in student services, retention, and student success.

 Brad and his wife Victoria moved to Lexington in 2012 with their Labrador named Max.
-Now that they have settled in for a few years they have another Labrador named Snookie, and have a 2 year old son Alex, and another little one expected in summer 2016.
+Now that they have settled in for a few years they have another Labrador named Snookie, and two sons.

 |Dr. Christian Brady||